yourhead/StacksAPI/_templates/display.md

 Some content is not appropriate for display in Edit mode and other content is not appropriate for being published.
 You can limit the display of the content to a specific mode by using conditionals.
 You can use conditionals in any type of template (HTML, CSS, JS, etc.).
 Using a conditional to disable the display of certain elements with CSS is a good way to keep the user focused on the content that needs to be edited.

+> Note: Prior to Stacks 3.5 the sytax of the preprocessor macros was slightly different.
+Each macro was bounded by only one percent sign.
+Old-style conditionals are still acceptable but are deprecated.

 #### Example 1: disable fancy CSS in edit mode for speed.

 ```